 To submit an application to DFF, you must first register as a user on e-grant.
-To access the application form, choose which thematic area you wich to apply for.).
-After you have chosen the appropriate thematic area you can choose the funding instrument you wish to apply for.
+To access the application form, choose which thematic area you which to apply for.
+After you have chosen the appropriate thematic area, you can choose the funding instrument you wish to apply for.

 To fill in the application form, you have to go through a series of steps/sections, where you must provide various types of information in relation to your application.
-These steps vary depending on, which instrument you are applying for.
+These steps vary depending on which instrument you are applying for.
 You should therefore open the application form as early as possible to get an overview of which information will be needed for the form.

-You have the opportunity to reopen and resubmit your application until deadline.
-If you already have submitted the application and afterwards make changes, which you do not resubmit, DFF will only take the latest version of your application submitted before deadline into consideration.
+It is possible to reopen and resubmit your application until the deadline.
+If you have already submitted your application, subsequently made corrections and not managed to submit these corrections before deadline, DFF will process the most recently submitted application received before the deadline for applications.